 How to Find Your Sewer Line Cleanout

 A sewer line cleanout provides direct access to the main sewer line serving your home.
 It may be located inside or outside your house and is primarily intended for use by plumbing professionals.
-If your main sewer line is clogged, or there are signs of a blockage such as multiple backed up drains, sewage coming from a floor drain, or water backing up in the shower when the toilet is flushed, the cleanout can be used to reach the source of the problem.
+If your main sewer line is clogged, or there are signs of a blockage such as multiple backed-up drains, sewage coming from a floor drain, or water backing up in the shower when the toilet is flushed, the cleanout can be used to reach the source of the problem.

-What Is a Sewer Line Cleanout?
+What is a Sewer Line Cleanout?

 It is a 3-, 4-, or 6-inch diameter pipe leading to the main sewer line.
 Usually white or black, this pipe is often made of ABS plastic and contains a plug and cap (in older homes, it may be made of brass or cast iron).
 When opened, it allows access to the main sewage line between the foundation of your home and the municipal sewer system; or, in some cases, between a septic tank and drain piping downstream of the main house trap.